Carl Webb: North Queensland

 Webb had a strong start to the 2005 NRL season, earning a position in the Queensland Maroons.
-Injury impeded his season and he was later suspended for punching, forcing him to watch the 2005 NRL Grand final loss to the Tigers from the sidelines.
+Injury impeded his season and in the final round he was suspended for punching Melbourne Storm player Ryan Hoffman, which saw him sidelined from the Cowboys' 2005 finals series, at the end of which they suffered an upset loss to the Wests Tigers in the Grand Final.
 Webb was selected at second-row forward for Game II of the 2006 State of Origin series, scoring a try.
 In 2007, Webb again started the season strongly, but suffered a broken jaw early in the season.
 He returned to the field in round 8.

 In May 2008 Webb played in his debut test for the Australian national team against New Zealand.
-On 20 May 2008 Webb re-signed with the Cowboys until the end of the 2010 season, a contract rumoured to be worth around A$300,000 a year.
+On 20 May 2008, Webb re-signed with the Cowboys until the end of the 2010 season, a contract rumoured to be worth around A$300,000 a year.
 He was named in the Australia training squad for the 2008 Rugby League World Cup, but was not selected to play.
 He played for the Prime Minister's XIII against Papua New Guinea in the post season and also appeared at the World Cup's opening night for the Indigenous Australian team in a match against the New Zealand Maori team.

 Webb was selected to play at prop forward in the 2010 All Stars match for the Indigenous all Stars team.
 On 31 August 2010, Webb signed with the Parramatta Eels to play there for the 2011 and 2012 seasons, along with fellow NRL veterans Chris Walker, Chris Hicks, Casey McGuire and Paul Whatuira.

 Parramatta

 For the 2011 All Stars match Webb was selected for the interchange bench of the Indigenous All Stars team.

-On 9 August 2011 Webb announced his immediate retirement from the NRL, only after playing 6 games for the Eels.
+On 9 August 2011 Webb announced his immediate retirement from the NRL, after playing only six games for the Eels.